 A seasoned SS disability lawyer could help you better understand available Gwinnett SSDI benefits.
 Our legal team can assist you with filing claims that give you the best chance at collecting these payments.

 The main beneficiary of SSDI payments is the disabled worker.
 To determine the value of potential payments, potential claimants can use a calculator published by the SSA to estimate the amount of benefits they might be eligible to receive.
 This calculator takes into account a number of factors, including:

 In general, a monthly payment amount for Gwinnett County SSDI benefits ranges between $700 and $1,800 per month.
 Once the SSA determines that a worker is disabled and after the six-month waiting period has expired, payments would be issued every month.

 SSDI is not meant to be a free benefit program.
 As a worker performs their job, they accumulate credits that are applied to their Social Security portfolio, with one full year of work equating to four work credits.

 To qualify for any benefits at all, a claimant must have accumulated 20 work credits through at least five years of total work experience, although as a worker ages they must accumulate additional credits to claim benefits.
 SSDI benefits typically last until a worker reaches retirement age, at which point the benefits transfer over into Social Security retirement payments.

 In addition, a worker may receive both SSDI and SSI payments.
 However, SSI payments only apply if the disabled person lacks any additional source of income such as a working spouse and has no assets to liquidate for cash.
-An attorney could help individual applicants better understand the available Gwinett SSDI benefits and how to best go about applying for them.
+A Social Security disability attorney in Gwinnett can help individual applicants better understand the available benefits and how to best go about applying for them.

 A portion of the taxes that everyone pays contribute to the Social Security Disability Program.
 As Georgia residents work, they accumulate credits that are designated to provide disability income in the event of an injury or illness.